Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 2.

-Figure 2.
-Bar graph depicting COM postural sway in accelerometer (RMS, RANGE, SA, and SD) ranging from a variety of increasingly challenging conditions of base of support in (a) AP and (b) ML planes.
+↓ Figure 3.
+Bar graph depicted COM postural sway in gyroscope (RMS, RANGE, SA, and SD) ranging from a variety of increasingly challenging conditions of base of support in (a) AP and (b) ML planes.
 COM: center of mass; RMS: root mean square of magnitude; RANGE: summation of the range of signals; SA: sway area; SD: summation of distance; AP: anteroposterior; ML: mediolateral.

 Figure 3.